wymp/ts-accounts-module/README.md

 together an enterprise-grade auth and session management system.
 You may feel free to just copy/paste code directly from the library into your own work if it makes things easier for you.

-Following is a more in-depth description of how the concepts comprising the system and an example of how to make it work.
+Following is a more in-depth description of the concepts comprising the system and an example of how to make it work.

 ## TL;DR